Unitary description of the black hole by prime numbers: Quantum Hall effect in the horizon

 \section{Quantum Hall effect in the horizon}

+To explain the quantification of the entropy values and the other physical properties in this model, we propose to study the the Hall resistance in the black hole.
+Because we know that in the quantum Hall models, the values of the Hall resistance are quantified.
+Also because we have already seen in Fig. \ref{F4} that there is the presence of the semi-circles in the edge of Farey diagram, which indicates the edge states.
 Using the black hole first law of thermodynamics for semiclassical black holes reads $S_{BH}=\int dM/T=A/4$.
 One could also choose $S_{p}\equiv \int dM/T_{p}$.
 In the simple case, we define the resistance $R_{H}$ which depends on the temperature of $p$ cell as

 or equivalently

 We notice that the expression Eq.(\ref{s20}) is exactly like with the Hall resistance $R_{H}$ in the quantum Hall effect, because $p$ is integer: $ R_{H}=h/e^{2}\nu =1/G_{H}$, where $h$ is Planck's constante, $e$ is the elementary charge and $G_{H}$ is the quantized Hall conductivity.
 The number $\nu $ can take on either integer $(\nu =1,2,3,...)$ or fractional $\nu =(1/3,2/5,3/7,...)$.
 It is a simple consequence of the motion of charged particles in the near horizon region.
 In this case the entropy Eq.(\ref{s19} ) represent the quantized Hall conductivity \cite{HH3}, i.e. $l_{P}$ is the elementary area of the elementary charge $e$.
 The most important remark is when the number of $p$ cells is infinite, the resistance $R_{H}$ is zero, then there is no more evaporation of the black hole ($T_{\infty }=0$).